Financial Poise

 If we eat fewer animal foods and shift our productive capital towards more sustainable companies, we may help slow the effects of climate change.

-In 2020, the EPA published an updated report, the Sources of Greenhouse Gas Emissions in the US.
+In 2020, the EPA published an updated report: the Sources of Greenhouse Gas Emissions in the US.

-In the report, they estimated that agriculture contributed 11% of all GGEs.
+The report estimated that agriculture contributed 11% of all GGEs.
 Of this, livestock directly contributed more than a quarter of the total through enteric fermentation — burps and farts.
 Manure management accounted for 12%, making industrial livestock farming a significant contributor to agricultural GGEs.

 Crop production accounts for over 50% of the agricultural contribution through fertilizer use, tillage, and irrigation.
 However, approximately 70% of grain produced in the United States feeds livestock, adding to agriculture’s overall contribution to GGEs.
 So, conservatively, we can estimate that livestock contributes 7.3% of GGEs in the US.

 However, we can’t stop there.
 The food and agriculture industry also uses a meaningful portion of the US transportation system, contributing 27% of GGEs.
 All that grain and livestock has to be processed through industry and manufacturing, contributing another bucket of US GGEs at 24%.
-Even without actually breaking those numbers into industries and categories, we might guess that the livestock industry contributes 12% to 15% of US GGEs.
+Even without breaking those numbers into industries and categories, we might guess that the livestock industry contributes 12% to 15% of US GGEs.In fact, the The Breakthrough Institute estimates livestock’s GGE contribution to range from 11-17%.

 Livestock’s Other Environmental Impacts

 Relax!
-You Don’t Have to Go Vegan to Create Positive Change
+You Don’t Have To Go Vegan To Create Positive Change

-Back in the 1990s, I invested in and helped grow Boca Burger before Kraft Foods acquired it.
+In the 1990s, I invested in and helped grow Boca Burger before Kraft Foods acquired it.
 As a vegetarian at that time, I can tell you it was pretty hard to eat meat-free.
 Today, it is much easier.
-We have so many great prepared food options available, from Amy’s Kitchen to Beyond Meat.
-Then there’s Cool Beans, Ripple, Gardein, Daiya, Lightlife, Sweet Earth Foods, and a slew of others.
+We have so many great prepared food options available.
+A growing number of restaurant chains cater to vegetarians and vegans and restaurant chains, like Pret-A-Manger and Chipotle, are increasing their plant-based selections.
+Many apps can help you find restaurants with good vegan and vegetarian options anywhere in the world.

 And, as an ESG investor, I believe that socially responsible investing is here to stay and will grow sustainably for years to come.

-[Editors’ Note: To learn more about this and related topics, you may want to attend the following on-demand webinars (which you can listen to at your leisure and each includes a comprehensive customer PowerPoint about the topic):
+[Editors’ Note: To learn more about this and related topics, you may want to attend the following on-demand webinars (which you can listen to at your leisure, and each includes a comprehensive customer PowerPoint about the topic):

-©2022 DailyDACTM, LLC d/b/a/ Financial PoiseTM.
+©2024.
+DailyDACTM, LLC d/b/a/ Financial PoiseTM.
 This article is subject to the disclaimers found here.

 About Tyler Mayoras